ericmasiello/intro-to-flow-presentation/slides.md

 * Similar to that of Flow - adds optional type annotations.
 Once compiled, it removes all the type annotations
 * Additionally it adds decorators and a few other language extensions
 * When people talk about the differences between Flow and TypeScript they'll often point out at that TypeScript is a language that compiles down to JavaScript whereas Flow just adds types to JavaScript.
  * To me that feels like a pointless distinction because either way, you can run either in a browsers.
-* We'll talk about this later - just added my own $0.02

 ---